 Having this information visible to potential guests and visitors will reduce the chance of getting terrible reviews simply because you weren't open when guests expected you to be.

 You can offset past negative reviews with new positive reviews.
-We’ve spoken about this in detail in a previous blog post on how to improve your TripAdvisor rating, but to summarise, if a customer seems happy with their experience you may wish to give them a business card of leaflet with a discount for their next visit – and a prompt to leave a review on TripAdvisor, if they like.
+We've spoken about this in detail in a previous blog post on how to improve your TripAdvisor rating, but to summarise, if a customer seems happy with their experience you may wish to give them a business card or leaflet with a discount for their next visit - and a prompt to leave a review on TripAdvisor, if they like.

 A word of warning - it's against TripAdvisor terms of service to directly incentivise guests to write a positive review - you can't offer future discounts in exchange for a review, for example.
 If you get caught breaking the rules, the reviews will be removed and you'll be penalised by TripAdvisor.